-What to Wear and What to Pack
+What to Pack

 This is dry season in the Caribbean, so moisturizer is more important than ever (lip balm, too).
 Light cotton clothing for daytime, and a sweater or sweatshirt for the evening.
 You’ll also want to pack dressier clothes for visiting nice restaurants or clubs—and bring more formal footwear than just flip-flops and sneakers.

 For the ladies, bring along a small pocketbook, to keep track of money, cell phone, etc. without having to drag around your normal-sized purse.
 For gents, always carry your wallet in your front pocket of your slacks if possible, especially in the more busy areas to avoid any possible pickpockets.
 In heavily populated and metropolitan areas, it is always better to take extra safety precautions.

-March Events and Festivals
+March Events and Festivals in the Caribbean

-- For more information, check out more top March events in the Caribbean and check the local event calendars at your final destination – more often than not, there are fun festivities and parties to check out that only the locals know about!
+- For more information, check out more top March events in the Caribbean and browse the local event calendars at your final destination.
+More often than not, there are fun festivities and parties to check out that only the locals know about!